Skip to main content

 1 cup Shimeji Mushrooms

-Green Zucchinni (sliced in half rounds)
+Green Zucchini (sliced in half rounds)

-Yellow Zucchinni (sliced in half rounds)
+Yellow Zucchini (sliced in half rounds)

 Leeks (thinly sliced rings)

-Bakchoy Leaves (blanched)
+Bak choy Leaves (blanched)

 Broccoli florets (steamed)